phajsi/LIM01/README.md

      http://localhost:8000/

    _Alternatively you can run the project from the frontend folder by running `npm start` However this will not run the backend server, but it can be useful if working with UI/UX._

 **Remark**
 The commands may vary depening on the os that you are using.
 The installation guide is based on Windows and Git bash command line.

+## Testing

+To run tests and get a coverage report run the following command in the frontend folder:

+- `python manage.py runserver`

 ## Authors